Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Conclusion

 The complex gain calibration of sensors from a synchronous array in ambient noise is possible by leveraging the spatial structure of the cross-spectral measurements.
 Unlike the conventional choice of snapshot readings, it relies on second-order statistical measurements: the problem is cast in the least-square form to fit the diffuse noise model with the sample covariance matrix.
 The problem is non-convex, and can be modified by convex relaxation via the low-rank matrix approximation framework.

 A proximal algorithm was proposed, in order to deal efficiently with $\nbsensors$ large, and to solve the problem with or without convex relaxation.
 The overall results globally show that the non-convex optimization provides better results in practice, although it does not guaranty obtaining the global minimizer.
 Finally, a general caveat was identified: the spatial sampling should be sufficiently dense, otherwise the covariance matrix is such that its off-diagonal elements have too small amplitudes to obtain a proper estimation of the gain phases.
+The authors believe that this work can be extended at will to very large arrays as long as the sensor spatial density respects the over-sampling condition.
+In perspective, further realistic scenarios can be studied with unaddressed model mismatches, such as uncertain sensor positions on the array structure.